 Procedures required for official correspondence or transactions with public agencies are also included.
 For example, if a company seal or stamp is required on official documents, such as tax declarations, obtaining the seal or stamp is counted.
 Similarly, if a company must open a bank account in order to complete any subsequent procedure—such as registering for value added tax or showing proof of minimum capital deposit—this transaction is included as a procedure.
 Shortcuts are counted only if they fulfill four criteria: they are legal, they are available to the general public, they are used by the majority of companies, and avoiding them causes delays.

 Time is recorded in calendar days.
 The measure captures the median duration that incorporation lawyers or notaries indicate is necessary in practice to complete a procedure with minimum follow-up with government agencies and no unofficial payments.
 It is assumed that the minimum time required for each procedure is one day, except for procedures that can be fully completed online, for which the minimum time required is recorded as half a day.
 Although procedures may take place simultaneously, they cannot start on the same day (that is, simultaneous procedures start on consecutive days).
 A registration process is considered completed once the company has received the ﬁnal incorporation document or can officially commence business operations.
 If a procedure can be accelerated legally for an additional cost, the fastest procedure is chosen if that option is more beneﬁcial to the economy’s score.
 When obtaining a spouse’s approval, it is assumed that permission is granted at no additional cost unless the permission needs to be notarized.
 It is assumed that the entrepreneur does not waste time and commits to completing each remaining procedure without delay.
-The time that the entrepreneur spends on gathering information is not measured.
+The time spent by the entrepreneur preparing information to fill in forms is not measured.
 It is assumed that the entrepreneur is aware of all entry requirements and their sequence from the beginning but has had no prior contact with any of the officials involved.